yuvallanger/matplotlib/doc/faq/howto_faq.rst

 Skip dates where there is no data
 -------------------------------------

-When plotting time series, eg financial time series, one often wants to leave out days on which there is no data, eg weekends.
+When plotting time series, e.g. financial time series, one often wants to leave out days on which there is no data, e.g. weekends.
 By passing in dates on the x-xaxis, you get large horizontal gaps on periods when there is not data.
-The solution is to pass in some proxy x-data, eg evenly sampled indices, and then use a custom formatter to format these as dates.
+The solution is to pass in some proxy x-data, e.g. evenly sampled indices, and then use a custom formatter to format these as dates.
 The example below shows how to use an 'index formatter' to achieve the desired plot::